HG6209-ntu/HG6209-ntu.github.io/src/environment-setup.md

 ## Workflow

+The workflow we will follow makes use of three elements: the
+<mark style="background-color: pink">**file explorer**</mark>,
+the <mark style="background-color: lightgreen">**editor**</mark>, and the
+<mark style="background-color: lightblue">**terminal**</mark>.
+You should
-The workflow we will follow makes use of three elements: the *file explorer*, the *editor*, and the *terminal*.
-You should become comfortable with moving between these elements as you develop your code.
-Your file explorer is where your programming files are located, along with various subfolders for organizational purposes.
-When you open a file to work on it, it opens in your editor, which allows you to write/modify code.
-After saving your work, you switch to the terminal to run the file and check that it functions.
+become comfortable with moving between these elements as you develop your code.
+Your <mark style="background-color: pink">**file explorer**</mark> is where
+your programming files are located, along with various subfolders for organizational purposes.
+When you open a file to work on it, it opens in your <mark style="background-color: lightgreen">**editor**</mark>, which allows you to write/modify code.
+After saving your work, you switch to the
+<mark style="background-color: lightblue">**terminal**</mark> to run the file
+and check that it functions.
 Going back and forth gives you immediate feedback and allows you to catch errors in order to fix them and achieve working code.
 For more details, a brief guide related to this course is provided in [Using VS Code](using-vscode.html), with additional links to more comprehensive resources.

 [python]: https://www.python.org/
 [vscode]: https://code.visualstudio.com/